nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 ## Abstract

-This document describes a standard for Tezos smart contracts to advertise metadata about themselves.
+This document describes a standard proposal for Tezos smart contracts to advertise metadata about themselves.

 The standard defines: